 Pour-over coffee makers offer greater variety in your coffee and more control over the brewing process.
-Thus, once you’ve perfected the technique, pour-over coffee makers can usually make better-tasting coffee overall and are less expensive on the whole.
+Thus, once you’ve perfected the technique, pour-over coffee makers can usually make better-tasting coffee and are less expensive overall.
 That said, the results from a pour-over coffee maker can vary considerably from cup to cup until you get the hang of the process or figure out what works best for you.
-They’re also more hands-on, requiring more active attention than simply filling the device and pressing a button, and take longer to brew your coffee.
+They’re also more hands-on and time-consuming, requiring more active attention than simply filling the device and pressing a button.

 Basically, pour-over coffee makers offer the potential for a higher-quality cup of coffee (or at least coffee that better matches your personal tastes) as long as you don’t mind the extra time and some trial and error.

 How do pour-over coffee makers work?